jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Keep the business features inmutables and reuse them

 Imagine this scenario.
-It's not the best approach to organize a company architecture but it could be something real in many companies:
+Maybe it's not the best approach to organize a company architecture but it could be something real in many companies:

 ![example](/images/microfrontends/situation-example.png)

-We can see two applications:
+We can see two applications consumed by different users:

 - Customers: application in which customers (final users) perform business actions.